evo-ov7/Webassembler/README.md

 Structured control flow instructions occupy an entire line with the exception of `end`, which may be followed by more `end` instructions.
 Webassembler features two structured control flow instructions, `if` and `loop`.
 They can be nested and must always be concluded by a matching `end` instruction.
 ```
-loop identifier
+loop [identifier]
 [instruction expression]...
 end
 ```
-Unlike in WebAssembly, a loop always repeats the contained instructions until broken by explicit control flow.
+Unlike in WebAssembly, a loop jumps back to the start from the end instruction so a branch is necessary to break from the loop.
+Every loop contains the implicit label `break`, which jumps to the instruction following the loop.
 ```
 if [instruction expression]
 [instruction expression]...